RayBB/awesome-social-enterprise/CONTRIBUTING.md

 ## Specifics
 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Link additions should be added to the bottom of the relevant category unless a category is chronological.
 - Make an individual pull request for each suggestion.
 - The pull request and commit should have a useful title.
+- Ensure the "status" check on your PR is passing.

 If you have something great to add but no GitHub account you can reach out to me on [Twitter](https://twitter.com/RayScript).